GerhardArya/spacex_flight/README.md

 ## Note
 * The Fairings endpoint of the API seems to provide nothing, this is not an error of the web application
 * Two svg map chart components exist in the project directory.
-This is an unfinished component for the dashboard, feature cut due to time constraints.
+They are unfinished components for the dashboard, features cut due to time constraints.